mlengineershub/sherlock/project_scope.md

 ## Conclusion

-The SecAI system architecture provides a comprehensive approach to security analysis using agentic AI powered by AWS Bedrock.
+The Sherlock system architecture provides a comprehensive approach to security analysis using agentic AI powered by AWS Bedrock.
 By leveraging multiple specialized agents, the system can analyze documentation, logs, and create investigation trees to provide valuable security insights.

 The implementation roadmap is designed for rapid development in a hackathon environment, with a focus on creating a visually impressive and functional prototype that showcases the integration of AWS services and AI capabilities.